 Corticosteroid creams or ointments: may be prescribed in moderate to high-potency concentrations, to relieve itching and ease scaling.
 Low-potency corticosteroid creams or ointments are available without a prescription, but talk to your doctor before you use any corticosteroid products.
 There may be long-term effects such as skin irritation or discoloration, thinning of the skin, infections and stretch marks.

-Antibiotics: may be needed if breaks in the skin allow bacteria to infect the wound.
-Sometimes antibiotics are used to lower the number of bacteria usually present on skin, to reduce the risk of infection.
+Antibiotics: may be needed if breaks in the skin allow germs to infect the wound.
+Sometimes antibiotics are used to lower the number of germs usually present on skin, to reduce the risk of infection.

 Oral antihistamines: may be useful when itching is severe.
 Dyphenhydramine (Benadryl and others) can cause drowsiness and may be helpful at bedtime.